 From a viewer’s perspective, websites probably appear to be a pretty simple construction.
 Some images, some text, a domain name and bam, you have a functional web presence.
 In this day and age of technology, just about everybody has one, and they are pretty easy to get.
 Anybody could do it, right?

 The reality is far different though.
 Have you ever actually thought about how you view a website?
-Fifteen years ago there weren’t very many options.
+Fifteen to twenty years ago there weren’t very many options.
 Most people viewed websites on desktop computers, and used Internet Explorer or Safari if they were using a Mac.
-We didn't have the options we have today, and the actual abilities of the browsers were much tamer.
-There was a certain of "acceptance" that visitors had when going to a website, because there only so much that could be controlled by a designer or developer.
+We didn’t have the options we have today, and the actual abilities of the browsers were much tamer.
+There was a certain level of “acceptance” that visitors had when going to a website, because there was only so much that could be controlled by a designer or developer.

 The world is a much different place now.